-The initial applications are assessed by a designated board member, the final applications by the country adviser.
+The initial applications are assessed by an expert panel, the final applications by the country adviser.
 Depending on the available budget, a scholarship is awarded to the highest scoring applications (so there is a certain competition).

-The Foundation prefers to fund secondary and higher professional education for which employment is most obvious, such as for doctors, nurses, midwives, physiotherapists, medical laboratory technicians, teachers, instructors, construction engineers, mechanical engineers, agricultural or horticulturalists, computer technicians.(4)
+The Foundation prefers to fund professional education for which employment is most obvious, such as for doctors, nurses, midwives, physiotherapists, medical laboratory technicians, teachers, instructors, construction engineers, mechanical engineers, electrical engineers, agricultural or horticulturalists, computer technicians. ()